-Response: The College had a total of 7 instructional employees on continuing contract for this reporting year.
-That number is expected to remain unchanged for the 2020 reporting year.
+Response: The College had a total of 6 instructional employees on continuing contract for this reporting year.
+There are no faculty who will be eligible to pursue continuing contract in the next reporting year.
 The College will continue to target underrepresented minorities when recruiting instructional staff so as to compare more favorably to the student population over time.
 It is important to note that the College's policy regarding eligibility for continuing contract requires the completion of five years of continuous service.
-Thus, the impact upon this area takes at least five years to cultivate.
+Thus, the impact upon this area is not immediate and even when underrepresented minorotoes are recruited, selected and hire, it may take severl years before there is any measurable change in the percentage of individuals with continuing contract.